About Animal Services

 Q. How do I adopt a pet?

-A. The animal shelter receives dogs, cats and other animals daily who are in need of a home.
+The animal shelter receives dogs, cats, and other animals daily who need a home.
 You can visit the animal shelter and visit the animals.
 Adoption fees for cats are $90, for dogs $110 and includes vaccinations, spaying and neutering, and testing for common diseases.
 Prices for other animals are variable.

 For more information, you can download an informational brochure about Pet Adoption here.